bartificer/programming-by-stealth/docs/pbs69.md

 </nav>
 ```

-As you can seem the entire Navbar is contained within a `<nav>` tag with the classes `.navbar` (to turn it into a Navbar), `.navbar-expand-md` (to signify that it should collapse for all breakpoints below medium), and `.navbar-dark.bg-dark` (to use the dark style).
+As you can see, the entire Navbar is contained within a `<nav>` tag with the classes `.navbar` (to turn it into a Navbar), `.navbar-expand-md` (to signify that it should collapse for all breakpoints below medium), and `.navbar-dark.bg-dark` (to use the dark style).

 The first child element within the Navbar is the hamburger button which specifies that the element with the ID `#navbar1_content` should be hidden and shown as the Navbar collapses and expands.

 The second element is the collapsible region of the Navbar, a `<div>` with `id="navbar1_content"`.
 This collapsible region contains just one element, a Nav.
-Apart from the fact that is has the additional class .navbar-nav this Nav is completely standard, just as described in [the previous instalment](https://bartificer.net/pbs68).
+Apart from the fact that it has the additional class `.navbar-nav`, this Nav is completely standard, just as described in [the previous instalment](https://pbs.bartificer.net/pbs68).

-This is what the Navbar looks like un-expanded in collapsed mode:
+This is what the Navbar looks like unexpanded in collapsed mode:

 ![](../assets/pbs69/Screenshot-2019-01-13-at-23.55.52.png)